Khalifa Ben Asker's revolt: Revolt

 The revolt emerged as Tunisian rebel Khalifa Ben Asker and his supporters challenged the declining authority of the Senussi in southern Tunisia and in Tripolitania.
-And unrest worsened after the Italians began practicing public hangings and destruction of villages, which caused several French officers to distance themselves from the Italians.
+Unrest worsened after the Italians began practising public hangings and destruction of villages, which caused several French officers to distance themselves from the Italians.
 French policy, known as "neutralité bienveillante", involved disarming and imprisoning certain rebel groups in Tunisia, while allowing the Italians to operate freely, which angered the local population.
 One of the leaders of the insurgents, Khalifa's brother, Amor Ben Asker, was forced into exile in Tunisia with 200 unarmed men.

 In January 1915, the Italians advanced from Fort-Polignac toward Ghadames before being forced to seek refuge in Bir Pistor.